bropedio/brave-new-world/README.md

 basis.

 1. Fork the `brave-new-world` repo
-2. Create a new branch named after your feature, based on the `develop` branch
+2. Create a new branch named after your feature, based on the `master` branch
 3. Fully integrate your `.asm` into the `asm/banks/` files
-   * Please keep all `org` statements sequential
+   * Please keep all `org` statements ordered by address
    * Use `; ---` and `; ###` line breaks to organize sections of code
    * Comment liberally, especially when altering existing code
 4. If you have pre-existing asm, please add it to `asm/banks/reference/`
-5. Add single-sentence description of your feature to `CHANGELOG.md`
-6. If warranted, add a longer description of your feature to `documentation.md`
-6. Open a pull request against `brave-new-world/develop`, with a description that briefly describes the "what" and "why" of the feature
+5. Open a pull request against `brave-new-world/master` with a comprehensive description that describes the "what," "why," and "how" of the changes.

 Accepted features will be squashed into a single commit when merging.

-The single sentence description in the `CHANGELOG.md` entry will be used as the commit message.
+## Beta Testing

+Each release candidate is tracked in unique testing branch (eg. v2.2.0-beta-18).
+If you would like to help test the current beta version, ask for the Beta Tester role at our Discord (via ngplus.net).